rackerlabs/design-system/_component_design/tabset.md

 - Present tabs as a single row.
 - Do not construct nested tabs that include another set of tabbed content within a tab.
 - Highlight the tab corresponding to the visible content.
-- Provide all relevant contextual information and interface items so a user can perform a single task within the same tab.
+- Provide all relevant contextual information and interface items so a user can perform a single task within a tab.
 - Do not use tabs for primary navigation.
 - Clearly name tabs to differentiate them.
 Names should be short, scannable, and preferably one word.
 - Capitalize the first letter of each word in a tab name.